nithixh/Python-Mini-Projects/README.md

 - **GP_series.py**
   Generates a Geometric Progression (GP) based on the first term, common ratio, and number of terms.
 Prints the series.

+- **product_pickle.py**
+  Uses Python's pickle module to store product details (ID, Name, Price) in a binary file and search for a product by its ID.

 ## 🚀 How to Run

 Make sure you have Python 3 installed.